 What do you like most about being an artist?

-Freedom of expression, and taking a blank canvas and filling it with something enjoyable.
-I have to create everyday or l get cranky, even if it's just for an hour.
+Freedom of expression, and taking a blank canvas and filling it with something enjoyable. .
 I think there's a definite calmness about painting. l enjoy listening to music, so l get lost in the songs and before l know it 3-4 hours has past.

 How do you handle bad days when you experience artist's block?